Ridge House

 Description

-Ridge House privileges passive-first strategies as well as high-performance materials and systems.
-Deep-set overhangs shield the floor-to-ceiling triple glazing on the east and west elevations, mitigating solar gain in the warmer months and letting the lower winter sun’s rays penetrate the home during the colder ones.
-Glass accordion doors on the west façade work in concert with retractable insect screens to create protected mid-door spaces from which to enjoy the outdoors comfortably, even during bug season.
-These fully operable doors, which enable powerful passive ventilation and significantly reduce the need for air conditioning in the summer, open out to a cantilevered walkway that was designed to emphasize the property’s soft pitch.
-Nestling the house within the declivity also helps provide shelter from strong winds and brings it closer to the cooling effects of the woods.
+The project prioritizes passive-first strategies as well as high-performance materials and systems.
+From roof to foundation, the building envelope is designed for airtight thermal performance.
+Deep-set overhangs shield the floor-to-ceiling triple glazing on the east and west elevations, mitigating solar gain in the warmer months while allowing the lower winter sun to penetrate deeper into the home during the colder months.
+Glass accordion doors on the west façade work in concert with retractable insect screens to create protected threshold spaces from which to enjoy the outdoors comfortably, even during bug season.
+These fully operable doors, which enable powerful passive ventilation and significantly reduce the need for air conditioning in the summer, open out to a cantilevered walkway that emphasizes the property’s soft pitch.
 We eliminated a basement from the design in light of the high water table, which also decreased the project’s overall reliance on concrete.

 Our clients desired a tranquil home that blurs inside and outside, with an explicit preference for monochromatism, matte finishes, and natural materials.
 Not only did we design with the land, we also found imaginative ways to bring nature and its rhythms into the interior experience.
-The principal bathroom looks out to an enclosed garden space — the open secret that sits at the heart of the home.
-Located beneath a rectangular opening in the roof structure, the garden reaches skyward while remaining protected by wood screens that cast playful shadows on the ground.
-The negative space created by this internal courtyard enables additional light to filter obliquely into the adjacent components of the program.
-Strategically staggered skylights bounce daylight off the vaulted ceilings and adjacent walls in the living and dining rooms to cast diffuse illumination across the home.
-A firepit on the home’s southwest corner sits under a vaulted plywood ceiling while the soft grey of the kitchen extends the grey exterior cladding on the piers, bringing the outside in.
+Concealed by slatted wood screens, a secret garden sits under the roof’s large rectangular cleft, filtering light and bringing the outdoors directly into the heart of the home.
+Strategically staggered skylights bounce daylight off the vaulted ceilings, casting diffuse illumination across the communal spaces.
+A sheltered firepit on the home’s southwest corner sits under a pitched plywood ceiling to promote outdoor comfort across seasons, while the soft grey of the kitchen extends the grey exterior cladding on the piers.

-Built to withstand the rural Ontario elements, Ridge House was designed with durability as a chief priority.
-From the standing seam roof and exterior siding to the marine-grade plywood and prefabricated millwork stained with a low-VOC, water-based coating that absorbs light and protects against scratches, mould, and stains, the home is a robust, low-maintenance architectural structure that was built to last — and perform — for the long-term.
-High-efficiency zoned in-floor radiant heating provides targeted temperature control while the cold-climate heat pump, combined with Ontario’s clean energy grid, minimizes carbon consumption for heating and cooling.
-The Energy Recovery Ventilator mechanical system optimizes air quality by bringing in fresh air while simultaneously enhancing thermal comfort.
+Ridge House was built to withstand the rural Ontario elements.
+We selected materials for their aesthetic coherence and hardwearing durability.
+From the standing seam roof and exterior siding to the marine-grade plywood and prefabricated millwork stained with a low-VOC, water-based coating that protects against scratches, mould, and stains, the home is a robust, low-maintenance structure designed to last — and perform — long-term.
+High-efficiency zoned in-floor radiant heating provides targeted temperature control, while the cold-climate heat pump, combined with Ontario’s clean energy grid, minimizes carbon emissions for heating and cooling.
+The Energy Recovery Ventilator (ERV) optimizes air quality by drawing in fresh air while enhancing thermal comfort year-round.

 Images: doublespace photography